 In 1999, thousands of Kosovan Refugees arrived in the town of Korce, Southern Albania where we were working.
 We became involved in the relief effort, developing the skills necessary to work with refugees.
 The same year, we expanded into Kosovo to help rebuild the schools and communities devastated by conflict.
 Working with the children of Kosovo developed our expertise to include children in post conflict situations.

-In 1990 Rachel visited Romania with Dame Anita Roddick in 1990 to help institutionalised children left in orphanages from the brutal Ceaușescu regime.
+In 1990 our CEO & co-founder Rachel Bentley visited Romania with Dame Anita Roddick, who mobilised her company, The Body Shop to help institutionalised children left in orphanages from the brutal Ceaușescu regime.
 This trip marked the very beginning of Children on the Edge.
 Initially, this involved helping three orphanages in the small village of Halaucesti in the Iasi district of Romania.

-By 1992, the team had developed considerable expertise in working with institutionalised children, establishing a programme to integrate them back into society.
-This prompted the organisation, upon invitation to expand its work into Albania.
+By 1992, the team had developed considerable expertise in working with institutionalised children in Romania and Moldova, establishing a programme to integrate them back into society.
+This prompted an invitation to expand this work into Albania & Kosovo.

 By 1994, the work developed into Bosnia.
 It was clear that the organisation was working primarily with vulnerable children, in particular those without parental care.
 It was then that Rachel Bentley co-founded Children on the Edge.
 Rachel still leads the organisation today and has since been recognised for her work with marginalised children and awarded an OBE for her services to the protection and education of marginalised children worldwide.